DanielleInkster/FindForeignFeatures/README.md

 There were some challenges moving the calls to the backend, as some of them began to return far more slowly or even fail due to delay.
 I resolved this by installing 'fetch-retry' that would repeat the call at set intervals should the previous call not return a timely response.

-At the end of the day, the major technologies implemented in this project are React, React-Router 4.0, Redux, Express, as well as a significant amount of VanillaJS, JSX, and CSS.
+At the end of the day, the major technologies implemented in this project are React, React-Router, Redux, Express, as well as a significant amount of VanillaJS, JSX, and CSS.
 Additionally, I added a Google Analytics tracker to get information such as site hits, user demographics and response times.